-If you think you have an STD or think you may have been exposed to an STD, STOP having sex and visit your medical provider or come to the SE STD Clinic.
-If you have an STD you are at greater risk of getting HIV if exposed.
+If you think you have an STD or think you may have been exposed to an STD, STOP having sex and make an appointment at the DC Health and Wellness Center.
+If you have an STD you are at greater risk of getting HIV.

 TESTING: Comprehensive STD testing is offered to all persons 12 years of age and older.
 The types of tests done depend on your sexual behaviors and symptoms.

-Tests offered: Syphilis (blood test), HIV (rapid and confirmatory blood test), chlamydia (swab or urine), gonorrhea (swab or urine), trichomoniasis (trich) (swab), and herpes (visual diagnosis and culture)
+Tests offered: Syphilis (blood test), HIV (rapid and confirmatory blood test), chlamydia (swab or urine), gonorrhea (swab or urine), trichomoniasis (trich) (swab), hepatitis C (blood test) and herpes (visual diagnosis and culture)

-- DIAGNOSIS: Syphilis, HIV, chlamydia, gonorrhea, trichomoniasis, bacterial vaginosis (BV), crabs, herpes, genital warts, penile papules, molluscum contagiosum, non-gonoccochal urethritis (NGU), yeast, and scabies
+- DIAGNOSIS: Syphilis, HIV, hepatitis C, chlamydia, gonorrhea, trichomoniasis, bacterial vaginosis (BV), crabs, herpes, genital warts, penile papules, molluscum contagiosum, non-gonoccochal urethritis (NGU), yeast, and scabies

 - TREATMENT: Syphilis, chlamydia & other NGU (Inflammation of the urethra not caused by Gonorrhea), gonorrhea, trichomoniasis, bacterial vaginosis, crabs, yeast, herpes outbreaks, scabies